Exploring the Portuguese Language

 origem origin

 Portuguese evolved from Latin.
-That’s why it’s one of the Romance languages (alongside Spanish, French, Italian, Romanian, and other ones that are less widely spoken).
-It also explains why so much of Portuguese vocabulary comes from Latin.
+That's why it's one of the Romance languages (alongside Spanish, French, Italian, Romanian, and other ones that are less widely spoken).
+English also has plenty of vocabulary words that come from Latin, largely entering the language via French after the Norman Conquest of England in 1066.

-Portuguese has two grammatical genders (masculine and feminine), whereas Latin has three (the third is called “neuter”).
+Compared to its ancestor, Portuguese is a much easier language to learn than Latin.
+Portuguese has two grammatical genders (masculine and feminine), whereas Latin has three (the third is called "neuter").
+This reduces the gender paradigms learners need to master.

 Case Latin Portuguese